-Resource: Pre-Registration & Telehealth Consent Form Strategy.
+- Obtaining informed consent.
+TELEHEALTH.HHS.GOV.
+Last updated: June 29, 2022. - Pre-Registration & Telehealth Consent Form Strategy.
 Access.
 Jun 2020.
 Great resource with sample consent forms to download.

 Store and forward.
 The asynchronous, electronic transmission of or access to patient information - usually images - to evaluate, diagnose and guide treatment.
 Examples include teleradiology, where images are sent to a radiologist to assess and render findings; teledentistry, where a dental hygienist will obtain dental images to send for interpretation by a dentist; and teleophthalmology, where a retinal scan is sent to an ophthalmologist to determine if there is any pathology or change in eye health.